thamugadi/mltt-c/README.md

 - pretty printing (no de bruijn)
 - allowing recursive definitions
 - implementing some features on the top (pattern matching?)
+- removing the need to annotate lambdas and pairs (yet to figure how)

 # Usage
 ```